-A total of 611 Agencies reported data in the National Transit Database (NTD) in 2010.
-The National Transit Database was established by Congress to be the Nations primary source of information and statistics on the transit system of the United States.
+A total of 786 Agencies are included in the National Transit Database (NTD) for 2012.
+The National Transit Database was established by Congress to be the Nation's primary source of information and statistics on the transit system of the United States.
 Recipients of grants from the Federal Transit Administration (FTA) are required by statute to submit data to the NTD.
-Over 660 transit providers in urbanized areas currently report to the NTD through the internet-based reporting system.
 The NTD is used to help meet the needs of individual public transportation systems, the US Government, State, and Local governments, and the public for information on which to base public transportation service planning. (www.ntdprogram.gov/ntdprogram/)